Editor choice

 Best build quality

-Under $300: the AT-LP60X at $179 is the only deck worth recommending.
+Under $300: the AT-LP60X at $179 is the only record player worth recommending.
+It is also the best turntable under $200 by a significant margin.
 Under $500: the AT-LP120XUSB at $399 for most buyers.
-Sony PS-LX3BT at $398 if Bluetooth and auto-stop are priorities.
-U-Turn Orbit Plus at $399 if you own a preamp and want the best-built deck.
+Sony PS-LX3BT at $328 (deal) if Bluetooth and auto-stop are priorities.
+U-Turn Orbit Plus at $399 if you own a preamp and want the best-built deck at this price.

 Belt Drive vs Direct Drive